For SellersSeller Guide

 Step 1: Calculate Your Reported EBITDA

-Start with your net income from your most recent fiscal year and add back:
+Begin with your net income from the most recent fiscal year and add back:

 • Interest expense